 “My number one concern at all times is your safety.
 Of course I want you to learn and have fun, but those are much harder to do if you get hurt.
-Grownups are always thinking about risk, trying to imagine all the bad results possible from each available choice so we can avoid them.
-So even if you are unlikely to get hurt, I still have to insist because I’m not willing to risk it.
+Grownups are always thinking about risk, trying to imagine all the bad things that could happen, so that we can avoid them.
+So, even if you are unlikely to get hurt, I still have to insist because I’m not willing to risk it.
 Sorry sweetie.”

 And I repeat that idea in different words at different times and the kid starts to absorb it.
 Until the day they say, “Why can’t I ______?”
 And I say, “What do I have to think about before everything else?”
 And they respond with resignation, “My safety.”

 If they say, “Why won’t you do _______ for me?”
 I pull back the curtain again: “My goal is to help you build skills to eventually become self sufficient.
 So, if I do something for you that you can do, I rob you of the chance to practice that skill.”

 I want my charges to understand why I’m making the choices I make whenever it is possible.
 This builds trust that I have their best interest at heart.
 That trust is needed for situations in which it is not possible for them to fully understand my reasoning before following my directions.
 For example, if a child is about to walk off the curb into the street, I don’t have time to give reasons.
 I need the child to just follow my direction immediately.
 In order for the child to make the decision I want, the child has to trust that you would not restrict them unless you have a good reason.